Pedr0o0o/CellularAutomata/README.md

   * high-pass
   * low pass
   * Gauss

-in addition, the code includes methods implementing example methods based on cellular automata such as "game of life" and "forest fire"
+In addition, the code includes methods implementing example methods based on cellular automata such as "game of life" and "forest fire"